 Children also have the opportunity to cook so that they understand the basic principles of a healthy and varied diet.

 In our technological age it is vital that children are taught the fundamental principles and concepts of computer science.
 We have planned the curriculum using the Hertfordshire guidelines which outlines the expectations for each year group.
 This can be found on our website.

-The school has enough laptops for every child to use when computing is being taught.
-Ipads have also been purchased and our aim is that by the end of 2015 we will have 25 which can be used to teach a class lesson.
+The school has enough laptops and iPads for every child to use when computing is being taught.
 Software covers all areas of the curriculum from Nursery up to Year 6 and above.
 All classrooms have an interactive whiteboard which vastly extends teaching and learning opportunities.